 – Use examples taken from academic contexts to demonstrate these verb structures in use

 We explored how the term ‘transitivity’ is used to differentiate predicates that take direct objects from those that don’t, and outlined how ‘valency’ determines the specific number of object arguments within a clause.
-In this next lesson, the structures and rules of transitive and intransitive verbs are discussed more specifically, with examples taken from academic contexts.
+In this next chapter, the structures and rules of transitive and intransitive verbs are discussed more specifically, with examples taken from academic contexts.

 What are intransitive verbs?

 In intransitive constructions such as ‘the man laughed’ and ‘the woman smiled’, the clause will at a minimum require a subject and a predicate (verb phrase) to be grammatical – although as can be seen in the following examples, these constructions may also take optional adjuncts such as ‘very hard’ or ‘at the man’.
 Due to their lack of an object however, intransitive verbs cannot be made passive: